 Surprisingly, a flat roof often makes for a more complicated install, as there is less room for cabling to be placed.
 Once again, due to the complexity of the installation and subsequently increase in time taken to complete the job, a flat roof will likely add to your cost.
 In comparison, pitched roofs make for an easier install as there is plenty of room for cable to be placed safely.
 This often makes for a quicker, easier, and cheaper job.

 How easy is it to get on-top of your roof?
 If it’s difficult and dangerous, you can expect to pay a little bit more.

 Is it a Large or Multi Storey Home?

 Once again, how high and how hard your roof is to access will to a degree effect the price of your installation.
 If a home is large or multi-storey, this can also impact the field of vision of your security cameras.
 This is because placing the cameras in an ideal position may require conduit to bring the camera down to an appropriate height.
 Doing so requires additional labour and may affect the home’s aesthetic quality, which is an issue for some.
 To find the perfect spot, that does not compromise the vision of cameras and the exterior of a property, will likely take more time, and possibly testing of possible camera positions.
-And therefore a little bit more cost.
+And will therefore be a little bit more costly.

 Location of the NVR/DVR